-- Preside over meetings of the fully convened IRB and ensure that the IRB carries out its duly authorized responsibilities as required by federal regulations, ethical principles, state laws and HRPP policy. - Review and approve protocol submissions that qualify for expedited review pursuant to federal regulations, ethical principles, state laws and University policies.

-- Ensure that membership of the IRB is recruited, appointed and oriented such that the IRB is duly qualified to fulfill its obligations to review, require modifications to approve (or disapprove) research protocols that represent the breadth of research submitted to the IRB by Pennington researchers. - Maintain a working knowledge of federal human subject's regulations through continued education and training. - Attend institutional meetings that involve the HRPP/IRB office - Participate in Subcommittees. - Represent the IRB at national and local meetings related to institutional review board activities and human subject protections.
+- Preside over meetings of the fully convened IRB and ensure that the IRB carries out its duly authorized responsibilities as required by federal regulations, ethical principles, state laws and HRPP policy. - Review and approve protocol submissions that qualify for expedited review pursuant to federal regulations, ethical principles, state laws and University policies. - Ensure that membership of the IRB is recruited, appointed and oriented such that the IRB is duly qualified to fulfill its obligations to review, require modifications to, approve (or disapprove) research protocols that represent the breadth of research submitted to the IRB by Pennington researchers. - Maintain a working knowledge of federal human subject's regulations through continued education and training - Attend Institutional meeting that involve the IRB - Participate in Subcommittees - Represent the IRB at national and local meetings related to institutional review board activities and human subject protections

 The performance of the IRB Co-Chair will be reviewed on an annual basis by the Executive Director or designee.
 If the IRB Co-Chair is not functioning in accordance with the IRB's mission, policies and procedures; has an undue number of absences; or is not fulfilling the responsibilities of IRB Co-Chair, then he/she will be removed by the Executive Director and replaced by a suitable alternative.
-The periodic assessment provides feedback to IRB chair, and vice-chair when appropriate.